Skip to content

 • To load dashboard in an iframe, user need to send user name, password, department name and session token in URL and AIV will validate user credentials with SSO code provided above.
 This is basic SSO code and user can apply his own logic to validate valid user.

-• Here we use the userName, deptCode and Static token to validate valid user of AIV.
+• Here, we use the userName, deptCode, and static token to validate a valid user of AIV.

 • Let’s configure this code and verify the functionality of the Single Sign-On (SSO) user verification by using a sample embed link of the dashboard for an Admin user.